 Level Measurement is regarded by many as one of the oldest forms of instrumentation, and perhaps the most commonly used in everyday life.

 An often cited example of early level measurement is when our ancestors discovered the need to gauge the depth of water when attempting to safely cross streams and rivers.
-They "invented" the simple dip-stick; a stick prodded into the water in front of them that would allow them to gauge the depth of river and let them decide if it was safe to take another step forward.
+They "invented" the simple dip-stick; a stick prodded into the water in front of them that would allow them to gauge the depth of the river and let them decide if it was safe to take another step forward.
 The dipstick is still used daily by millions of people, for example to check the oil level in their car engine.

 On a simpler note level is measured daily in thousands of kitchen throughout the world by cooks using a graduated scale etched on the side of a measuring jug.
 Measuring the level in the jug lets them know what volume of liquid they are about to add to their recipe.